codemilli/wikis/Understanding-Guard.md

 This is a bit confusing, because while it works as expected, it's not how it "should" work.

-The Guard::Shell plugin just the stuff returned by the block.
+The Guard::Shell plugin just prints the stuff returned by the block.

 The "Guard way" of doing things would be to either have something like: